-AMSC/MATH 420 Project Two, Spring 2014 Modeling Portfolios: Calibration Uncertainty oral presentation due Friday, 2 May, 2014 written report due Monday, 12 May, 2014
+Math 420, Spring 2017 Second Project: Calibration Uncertainty and Risk presentation due Thursday, 4 May, 2017 report due Thursday, 11 May, 2017

-This project explores how to use calibration uncertainty to guide the choice of the risk aversion coefficient.
-Consider the following groups of assets:
+This project explores how to use calibration uncertainty to guide the choice of the risk coefficient χ .
+Consider the following groups of assets.

-- (A) this will be the Group A from the first project; - (B) this will be the Group B from the first project of one of the team members and will be decided after the team is assigned.
+- (A) This will be the Group A from the first project. - (B) This will be the Group B from the first project of one of the team members.
+It will be filled in once the team is assigned. - (C) This will be the Group C from the first project of one of the team members.
+It will be filled in once the team is assigned.

-For each of the years ending Decemebr 31 of the years 2008-2013 use one-year histories of daily return rates and uniform weights to calabrate \mathbf{m} and \mathbf{V} .
-Also use two-year histories of daily return rates and uniform weights to calabrate \mathbf{m}T and \mathbf{V}T .
+For each of the years ending December 31 of the years 2002-2016 use one-year histories of daily returns and uniform weights to calabrate \mathbf{m} and \mathbf{V} .
+Also use two-year histories of daily return rates and uniform weights to calabrate \mathbf{m}{T} and \mathbf{V}{T} .